jareware/howto/Logging values from a RuuviTag.md

 ## Writing values to InfluxDB

-If you happen to have an InfluxDB instance running, the following script can be used to send [Line Protocol](https://docs.influxdata.com/influxdb/v1.4/write_protocols/line_protocol_tutorial/) data to it from stdin:
+If you happen to have an InfluxDB instance running, the following script can be used to send [Line Protocol](https://docs.influxdata.com/influxdb/v1.4/write_protocols/line_protocol_tutorial/) data to it from stdin (save as e.g. `~/bin/send-lines-to-influx`):

 ```sh
 #!/bin/bash